 If your business is less than 24 months old, or if you’ve previously been denied vehicle finance, you may be asked to provide additional information by the finance provider.

 In some cases, a larger initial rental may also be required

 Once all the completed forms have been supplied to Nationwide Vehicle Contracts, we check them and send them to the finance provider for final processing, along with any documentation we have requested.

-One of our sales representatives will have been in touch by phone to confirm the order and to run through the necessary pre-credit checks before submitting you for finance.
+One of our car leasing sales representatives will have been in touch by phone to confirm the order and to run through the necessary pre-credit checks before submitting you for finance.